 The other thaumaturges quickly moved to stand at equal distances around the outer Circle.

-She moved to the head of the bed and, with a finger dipped in herb-infused alcohol, drew a small Circle around the boy’s head, straight on the pillow and over his blanket.
-Aloud, she walked the others through the process as she cast her normal dreamless sleep spell, which would facilitate Miles falling asleep, but probably wouldn’t keep him that way.
+She moved to the head of the bed and, with a finger dipped in herb-infused alcohol, drew a small Circle around the boy’s head, straight on the pillow.
+Aloud, she walked the others through the process as she cast her normal dreamless sleep spell, which would facilitate Miles falling asleep but probably wouldn’t keep him that way.

-Then, she stepped back to the head of the larger Circle drawn on the floor.
-For Miles, they would be actively casting through the night, keeping him asleep, dreamless, and facilitating his body’s natural healing process.
+Then she stepped back to the head of the larger Circle drawn on the floor.
+They would be actively casting through the night for Miles, keeping him asleep, dreamless, and facilitating his body’s natural healing process.

 She pulled her hood up to cover her face.
 Her ward remained active, but she reduced the attention and power she was channeling into it.
 Her mind couldn’t handle the split concentration when casting something new like this, even with all the others to provide power and stabilize the spell.